-Q: Doctors say to wash your hands every time after you blow your nose to make sure you don’t reinfect yourself with cold germs.
-I wonder what I should be doing after I’ve spit up some nasty phlegm.
+Doctors say to wash your hands every time after you blow your nose to make sure you don't reinfect yourself with cold germs.
+I wonder what I should be doing after I've to spit up some nasty phlegm.
 Right now, I just rinse my mouth with cold water.
 What do you suggest?

-A: They say doctors don’t get sick as often as others due their frequency of hand washing.
-Whether this notion is true or not, infecting yourself via your hands has a factual basis.
+They say doctors don’t get sick as often as others due to their frequency of hand washing.
+Whether this notion is true or not, infecting yourself via your hands has a basis.
 Your question brings up a new series of potential issues when you are sick.
 Let’s say you have a cold and are spitting up lots of phlegm, or your nose is runny.
 All of these germs will find their way to your hands and toothbrush.
 So why worry?

 Everyone’s focusing on the hand washing when they’re sick, with good reason.
 But how about washing your toothbrush?
 Washing your hands can reduce the risk of illness since we put our hands in our mouths, our eyes, our ears.
 So why is there no focus on cleaning the toothbrush during illness when we stick it directly into our mouths?